soundpress/RulesOfNYC/docs/c06/index.rst

 (d) The scavenger waste permit is applicable for vehicles transporting only scavenger wastes and is not valid for vehicles which, at times, transport other wastes.

-(e) The discharge of any wastes from grease interceptors, separators or traps is pro- hibited.
+(e) The discharge of any wastes from grease interceptors, separators or traps is prohibited.